AlecRust/gphotos-takeout-repair/README.md

 ## Features

 - Copies files to destination directory using timestamp from the JSON file
-- Selects the best version to copy i.e. "edited" version over original
+- Copies the (usually best) "edited" version where possible to prevent duplicates
 - Retains source directory folder structure to handle Takeout's exporting of albums
 - Handles some common Takeout export filename and encoding issues